 Members can be removed from membership by:

+a.
 Personal letter of request unless presently under church discipline as described in Article 1, Paragraph 3.

+c.
 Discipline according to Matthew 18 as described in Article 1, Paragraph 3.

+d.
 Letter of transfer to a like-minded church.

+e.
 Nonattendance.
 Nonattendance is defined as a failure to attend for a period of six months.
 Members will be contacted by the pastor or deacons prior to church action.

-Article II: Business Meetings
+Article II: Members' Meetings

 VBC will conduct its business in an orderly, dignified and open manner.
 Rules of parliamentary procedure will be observed.

-There will be four regularly scheduled business meetings each year.
+There will be four regularly scheduled members’ meetings each year.
 The first meeting for each year will be an annual meeting where reports will be presented concerning the various areas of the church's ministries for the past year, and plans for the upcoming year.
 There will be three quarterly meetings scheduled following the annual meeting.
 At the third quarterly meeting, the budget for the following year will be approved, and officers for the following year will be elected.

 VBC will be bound by its approved Constitution and Bylaws during these meetings.